-This socially distant noise-demonstration rally will take place this Friday, May 1st at 6:00 PM.
+This socially distant noise demonstration rally will take place this Friday, May 1st at 6:00 pm.
 As a community, we have yet to hear of a publicly accountable plan from Champaign County officials about protecting our community members from the spread of COVID-19 in and from the local jails.
-We have not heard about plans to decarcerate the jails for public health, to fully embrace notices to appear in court rather than incarceration as a health measure, or to enact socially distant bail procedures so that community members can free their loved ones by phone and/or online for their health and safety.
+We have not heard about plans to decarcerate the jails for public health, to fully embrace notices to appear in court rather than incarceration as a health measure, or to enact socially distanced bail procedures so that community members can free their loved ones by phone and/or online for their health and safety.

 For more information: